yuchiaol/climate_modelling_2025/docs/layer_model.md

 - A single-layer atmosphere with temperature $T_{a}$.
 - The atmosphere is transparent to shortwave radiation.
 - The surface albedo is $\alpha$.
-- The atmosphere aabsorbs all longwave radiation from the surface.
+- The atmosphere absorbs all longwave radiation from the surface.
 - The atmosphere and surface are blackbodies.
 - The atmosphere radiates equally upward and downward.